jundi69/pccl/docs/md/04-API Overview/01_PCCL_API_Overview.md

     - `parameters->master_address`: The `ccoip_socket_address_t` specifying the master’s IP and port.
     - `parameters->peer_group`: An integer identifying the group of peers that will do collectives among themselves (0 is a common default if you only have one group).
+    - `parameters->p2p_connection_pool_size`: The size of the internal connection pool for p2p connections.
+Increasing this number can drastically improve performance for multiple concurrent all reduces.
 - Returns `pcclSuccess`, or `pcclNotInitialized` if `pcclInit` wasn’t called, or `pcclInvalidArgument` if any pointer is null.